walethesolution/restaurant-project/README.md

-# Periodic Tables | Restaurant Reservation System
+# YKY restaurant | Restaurant Reservation System

-Periodic Tables is a restaurant reservation system.
+YKY is a restaurant reservation system.
 This application is used by restaurant employees to track tables and reservations of customers.

 ## Live Deployment